-As you can see below, Tenable's revenue growth has been strong over the last year, growing from quarterly revenue of $130.2 million, to $164.3 million.
+As you can see below, Tenable's revenue growth has been over the last two years, growing from $130.3 million in Q2 FY2021 to $195 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Tenable's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 78% in Q2.
+Tenable's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.7% in Q2.

-That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like Tenable to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Tenable is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Tenable's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Tenable's free cash flow came in at $25.7 million in Q2, up 71.7% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Tenable's free cash flow came in at $27.7 million in Q2, up 7.47% year on year.

-Tenable has generated $91.4 million in free cash flow over the last twelve months, a solid 14.9% of revenues.
-This strong FCF margin is a result of Tenable asset lite business model and provides it plenty of cash to invest in the business.
+Tenable has generated $123.2 million in free cash flow over the last 12 months, a solid 16.6% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

 Key Takeaways from Tenable's Q2 Results

-With a market capitalization of $5.32 billion Tenable is among smaller companies, but its more than $510.9 million in cash and positive free cash flow over the last twelve months give us confidence that Tenable has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $4.98 billion, Tenable is among smaller companies, but its $645.5 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.